-This is about hiking, photography, bombastic writing, poetry, software development, and zen.
+This is about hiking, photography, poetry, software development, and zen.
 Please forgive the muddled prose.

-Every Wednesday at 6pm during daylight savings time, our intrepid explorers, along with any guests who can tolerate their weirdness, head for the hills for some altitude.
+Every Wednesday at 6pm during daylight savings time, our intrepid explorers, along with any guests who can tolerate their weirdness, head to the hills for some altitude.